arnabcse28/retro-board/marketing/src/common/documents/blog/self-hosting.md

 dropcap: 'false'
 ---

-Host your retrospective data on your own premises for ultimate privacy and control.

 # Own hosting, own servers, own privacy

-_Retrospected Self-Hosting Edition_ allows you to **host your retrospective data on your servers**.
+_Retrospected Self-Hosting Edition_ allows you to **host your retrospective data on your servers** for ultimate privacy and control.
 With our self-hosted solution, you can enjoy complete control, privacy, and security while leveraging the power of Retrospected.

 ![Your own private cloud](/assets/blog/self-hosting/private-cloud.svg,1024x768)